invadersmustdie/puppet-catalog-test/README.md

 For a more detailed insight into the puppet-compiler, you can take a look at <http://www.masterzen.fr/2012/03/17/puppet-internals-the-compiler/>.

+## Supported Ruby + Puppet Versions

+Supported versions of Ruby <> Puppet combinations are listed in the [support matrix](SUPPORTED_VERSIONS.md).
+Combinations not listed might work, but aren't tested yet.

 ## Installation

     gem install puppet-catalog-test